-Depreciation on property, plant and equipment is calculated using the reducing balance method to allocate their costs to their residual values using their estimated depreciation rates, as follows:
+For the year ended 31 December 2022, depreciation on property, plant and equipment is calculated using the reducing balance method to allocate their costs to their residual values using their estimated depreciation rates, as follows:

 Leasehold improvements 15%-30% per annum or over the remaining lease terms

-Machinery and equipment 15%-30% per annum

-Furniture and fixtures 15%-30% per annum

-Motor vehicles 15%-30% per annum
+Machinery and equipment 15%-30% per annum Furniture and fixtures 15%-30% per annum Motor vehicles 15%-30% per annum

-The assets' residual values and depreciation rates are reviewed, and adjusted if appropriate, at the end of each reporting period.
+The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at each reporting period.

-An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount (Note 2.6).
+An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount (Note 2.7).

-Gains and losses on disposals are determined by comparing the proceeds with the carrying amount and are recognised within "other losses, net" in the consolidated statement of profit or loss.
+Gains and losses on disposals are determined by comparing the proceeds with the carrying amount and are recognised within "other gains/(losses), net" in the consolidated statement of profit or loss.

-2.6 Impairment of non-financial assets
+2.7 Impairment of non-current non-financial assets

 Assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 An impairment loss is recognised for the amount by which the asset's carrying amount exceeds its recoverable amount.
 The recoverable amount is the higher of an asset's fair value less costs to sell and value in use.
 For the purposes of assessing impairment, assets are grouped at the lowest levels for which there are separately identifiable cash flows (cash-generating units).
-Non-financial assets that suffered an impairment are reviewed for possible reversal of the impairment at each reporting date.
+Non-current non-financial assets that suffered an impairment are reviewed for possible reversal of the impairment at each reporting date.